rkratky/ubuntu-hw-support/docs/risc-v-cookbook/howto/images/create_image.rst

 * a image definition file image-definition.yaml which may be located in the same git repository

-Please, execute the :doc:`/tutorial/create_image` tutorial.
+Please, execute the :ref:`your-first-ubuntu-image` tutorial.
 This provides a sample project.

 Install dependencies